How to Grill New York Strip Steaks

 How to Get Perfect Crosshatch Grill Marks

 First, make sure you have cleaned the grill well.
-Place the steaks on the grill on the diagonal, at about a 45 degree angle.
-Grill for about 4 minutes, pressing on the steak gently with a spatula occasionally.
+Place the steaks on the grill on the diagonal, at about a 45-degree angle.
+Grill for about 4 minutes.
 Rotate the steaks a quarter turn (90 degrees) so the angle of the steaks on the grill is about 45 degrees in the other direction.
-You are looking to create a diamond patterns with the grill marks.
+You are looking to create a diamond pattern with grill marks.

-Flip the steaks and grill the steaks the same way, at a 45 degree angle to the grill bars, then after a few minutes turning the steaks another quarter turn (90 degrees) so that the grill marks form the same diamond crosshatch pattern on the other side.
+Flip the steaks and grill them steaks the same way, at a 45-degree angle to the grill bars.
+After a few minutes turn the steaks another quarter turn (90 degrees) so that the grill marks form the same diamond crosshatch pattern on the other side.

 Testing Steaks for Doneness Using the Touch Method